FireguiQueen/how-computers-really-work/README.md

 # How computers really work
 Notes and explications from the book "How computers really work", by Matthew Justice.

+## About the author
+Matthew Justice is a software engineer.
+He spent 17 years at Microsoft where he took on various roles, including debugging the Windows kernel, developing automated fixes, and leading a team of engineers responsible for building diagnostic tools and services.
+He has worked on low-level software (the operating system) and on software far removed from the underlying hardware (such as web applications).

 <br>

 ## How to download its PDF